Krishna6475/Multi-Scale-Context-Aware-Feature-Integration-for-Remote-Sensing-Segmentation/README.md

-# Context-Aware Multi-Scale Feature Integration for Segmentation in Remote Sensing
+# Multi-Scale Context-Aware Feature Integration for Remote Sensing Segmentation

 ## Overview
 This project focuses on **context-aware multi-scale feature integration** for **instance segmentation in remote sensing images**.
 The goal is to enhance segmentation accuracy by leveraging **multi-scale context aggregation**.
 The proposed model is compared against **CATNet**, **DeepLabV3**, and **HRNet** on multiple remote sensing datasets.